- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - The Forecasted demand column will display how much inventory of each product you will need for the selected forecasted date range.
 The Suggested order quantity column will display how many additional units are needed to meet the demand.

-- Click the checkbox beside each product you wish to order and click Create purchase order.
+- Click the checkbox beside each product you want to order and click Create purchase order.

 - Click Next.

-- Under the Quantity column, add the amount you wish to order for each product.
-The table will show how much inventory you have on hand and the suggested order quantity.
+- Under the Quantity column, add the amount you want to order for each product.
+The table will display how much inventory you have on hand and the suggested order quantity.

 - Click Add products to order.
 This will create a new purchase order for the products.
 You will not be able to edit the supplier or the deliver to fields after you create the purchase order.